Exploration and Production

 Companies that later became part of Chevron have been producing oil on behalf of Saudi Arabia in the onshore PZ since 1949.
 Chevron has an agreement with Saudi Arabia to operate the kingdom's 50 percent interest in the hydrocarbon resources of the onshore PZ.
 The agreement was extended and amended in 2009; it now expires in 2039.

-In 2009, steam injection began at the Large-Scale Pilot Steamflood Project for the carbonate First Eocene reservoir at the Wafra Field.
+In 2009, steam injection began at the Large-Scale Steamflood Pilot (LSP) Project for the carbonate First Eocene reservoir at the Wafra Field.
 Steamflooding involves injecting steam into heavy oil reservoirs to heat the crude oil underground, which reduces its viscosity and allows its extraction through wells.
 This project was preceded by steam stimulation of some wells, followed several years later by a small-scale test.
 The entire development project is designed to determine the technical and economic viability of thermal-recovery projects in the Eocene reservoirs of the Wafra Field.
+In 2014, Chevron continued the steam injection pilot project in the target reservoir to better assess total recoverable volumes.

 A carbonate reservoir is an oil or gas trap formed in reefs, dolomite and certain types of limestone.
 Typically, carbonate reservoirs are highly fractured and not conducive to steamflooding on a large scale.
-However, the carbonate Eocene reservoirs at Wafra have favorable properties that offer a promising opportunity for steamflooding.
+However, the carbonate Eocene reservoirs at Wafra have properties that are promising for successful steamflooding.

 Saudi Arabian Chevron (SAC) operates a storage and marine export facility at Mina Saud in the PZ.

-In 2012, we marked our 10th consecutive year with no reductions or delays in scheduled tanker loading, no lost-time incidents and no spills attributable to SAC operations.
-A total of more than 60 tankers were loaded at the company's crude oil shipping terminals, handling a volume of nearly 39 million barrels of Ratawi and Eocene crude.
+In 2014, we marked our 12th consecutive year with no reductions or delays in scheduled tanker loading, no lost-time incidents and no spills attributable to SAC operations.
+A total of 60 tankers were loaded at the company's crude oil shipping terminals, handling a volume of nearly 35 million barrels of Ratawi and Eocene crude.